revo23/Cyber-Intelligence-Dashboard-ELK/README.md

 **Overview**
 Configure the abuse.ch integration (via the Elastic Agent) in Data management and tailor it for cyber‑fraud intelligence use‑cases.
-I’ll also highlight tuning and mapping that are specific to fraud/intel rather than purely malware.
+I’ll also highlight tuning and mapping that are specific to fraud/intel and exmaple correlations

 **Sign up Elastic Cloud**